brug-be/railsgirls_guide/CoachGuide.md

 ## write your own CSS

-Use some simple (inline) css to color some text or someting
+Use some simple (inline) css to color some text or something

 ## Bootstrap magic